Azure-Samples/customer-car-reviews/README.md

 ![Event Grid Connection Authorization](/img/eventgridauthorize.png)

 ## Edit and upload SPA Website Files
-The next and final step is to build and upload the content of the reviews website to blob storage.
+The next step is to build and upload the content of the reviews website to blob storage.
 The website is an Angular Single Page Application.
 We will host it on blob storage and exposed via the Proxy function that was created by the ARM template.

 Follow the instructions to build the site locally by following the [instructions for the SPA](src/spa/README.md) with the prod configuration.